 Gerroa is adjacent to Gerringong, fifteen minutes from both Kiama & Berry, and less than a two hour drive from the centre of Sydney (70 minutes from Sutherland).

-Southerly Change enjoys a scenic & convenient location, making it one of Gerroa’s most popular holiday rental properties.
+Southerly Change is one of Gerroa’s most popular holiday rental properties, just five minutes walk to the beach.

 Seven Mile Beach – 350m (less than 5 minutes walk) – patrolled during peak times; Crooked River joins the beach and is ideal for young children with its shallow, calm saltwater.
 The beach & river are popular for swimming, windsurfing, surfing, stand-up paddleboarding, snorkelling, kayaking, diving, boating & fishing.
 Kayaks & paddleboards can be hired from Seven Mile Beach Holiday Park (see details here) & there’s a boat ramp nearby.